Go Full On Fall this Month

 One of the best spots for fall colors is Hope Valley.
 South of Lake Tahoe, this area is full of aspen groves that turn the golden tones that Instagrammers dream of and you can capture after a quick 30-minute drive from the Ridge Tahoe.

 Daily showings at 4:30 p.m. and 6:30 p.m. in our Movie Theater in the Ridge Resort Center will feature seasonal favorites.
-See page 23 for our current movie line up.
+See the weekly Ridge Guide for our current movie line up.
 Or opt for a night in with a fire roaring in your Ridge Tahoe suite.
 Curl up with a loved one and scare yourself senseless with a scary movie!

 Cruise the open waters and take in a classic Tahoe sunset.
 Credit: Rachid Dahnoun / Aramark

 Lake Tahoe Cruises operates through the fall season with the M.S.
 Dixie II cruising from Zephyr Cove to Emerald Bay and back daily.
 Ridge guests receive discounted tickets when purchased at the Ridge Market Place.